The glossary

 - Fire-safe ashtray

-- Ashtray equipped with a patented metal hood that smothers non-extinguished cigarette butts on contact (oxygen-free atmosphere).
-Drastically reduces fire risk compared to open ashtrays or default bins.
-All Easy Premium models integrate this technology.
+- An ashtray fitted with a metal cap that smothers unextinguished butts on contact (oxygen-starved).
+It sharply reduces fire risk compared with open ashtrays or bins used by default — a major issue during droughts.
+Built into the Easy Premium range.

 - Hazardous waste

-- Regulatory category that includes cigarette butts, due to their content of nicotine, heavy metals and residual toxic substances.
-Implies specific rules for transport (licensed operator) and traceability (waste transfer note mandatory).
-Defined under the EU Waste Framework Directive (2008/98/EC) and national transpositions.
+- A regulatory category that includes cigarette butts, owing to their content of nicotine, heavy metals and residual toxic substances.
+It implies specific transport rules (licensed operator) and traceability (mandatory waste transfer note).
+Classification and what it triggers: hazardous waste in business.

 I